hoffmangroup/segway/doc/segway.rst

 Semisupervised training
 -----------------------
-Using the :option:`--semisupervised`\=\ *file* option, one can specify a BED file as a list of regions used supervision labels.
+Using the :option:`--semisupervised`\=\ *file* option, one can specify a BED file as a list of regions used as supervision labels.
 The *name* field of the BED File specifies a label to be enforced during training.
 For example, with the line::

     chr3    400    800   2

-one can enforce that those positions will have label 2.
+one can enforce that these positions will have label 2.
 You might do this if you had specific reason to believe that these regions were enhancers and wanted to find similar patterns in your data tracks.
 Using smaller labels first (such as 0) is probably better.
 Supervision